Cycling Edinburgh

 You can pick up the Roseburn Path at Russell Road, Haymarket Yards (behind the office buildings to the west of Haymarket Station) or Wester Coates Terrace.
 Head north.
 Soon after passing under Queensferry Road, turn half left at the Sustrans marker to join the Blackhall Path.

-When you reach the main entrance to Dalmeny House (about two miles from Cramond Brig), turn left along a minor road.
-You'll pass though the village of Dalmeny and the outskirts of South Queensferry.
+A couple of miles after leaving Cramond Brig (on the main route), turn left along a minor road.
+You'll pass through the village of Dalmeny and the outskirts of South Queensferry.
 From here, NCN 1 will take you over the Forth Road Bridge and into Fife, where it connects with the West Fife Cycleway, the circular Kingdom route and several other useful routes.

 Cycling across the Forth Road Bridge

-Instead of crossing the bridge at South Queensferry, you can head west on NCN 76, also known as the Round the Forth route.
+Instead of crossing the bridge, you can head west from South Queensferryon along NCN 76, also known as the Round the Forth route.
 This is a pleasant 91-mile circuit which takes you through Bo'ness, Grangemouth and the northern outskirts of Falkirk, before crossing the Forth at Stirling and returning to Edinburgh via the Fife coast.
 A very fit cyclist might cover the route in a day, but, for most of us, it's a moderately easy two-day run, with an overnight break in Stirling.
 Or, by using the frequent train services at Alloa, Stirling, Falkirk Grahamston and Polmont, you can do parts of the route in separate shorter trips.

 To reach NCN 76 from South Queensferry, first follow the signs to Hopetoun House.
-Just before you reach the house, turn left on a track that takes you behind the house and on to Abercorn Church.
+Before you reach the house, turn left on a narrow road, and then right on a track and through two difficult gates.
 This route is generally well signposted, either as NCN 76 or Round the Forth.
 Although there are several stretches on main roads, much of the route is traffic-free, and there are no serious hills to worry about.

 Alternative route to Winchburgh, Linlithgow and Falkirk

 Follow NCN 1 to Cramond Brig, as described above.
-Continue on the route for a further three quarters of a mile, then swing left to cross the dual carriageway by a narrow road bridge.
-Continue along this road, passing the Craigiehall army camp and the north side of Edinburgh Airport on your left.
+Continue along the main route (not the Dalmeny Estate detour) for a further three quarters of a mile, then swing left to cross the dual carriageway by a new road bridge (installed in 2020).
+Continue along this road, passing the former Craigiehall army camp (closed in 2019) and the north side of Edinburgh Airport on your left.
 After three miles, you'll reach Kirkliston.
 Follow the B9080 into Winchburgh, from where you can pick up the Union Canal towpath.
 If you're heading for Linlithgow or Falkirk, this is a shorter but slightly hillier route than taking the canal the whole way (see below).

 Approximate distances from the city centre